NISH1001/TIL/README.md

 ## August 19, 2016
 1. In vim, `ctrl-i` or `ctrl-o` jumps to previously/next visited locations.

-2. In vim, pressing `gx` over the line with url in vim to opens the url in browser.
+2. In vim, pressing `gx` over the line with url opens the url in browser.

 -------------------
 -------------------